Roskavaki/halo-conveyor/README.md

 Blender extension for making Halo conveyor belts and escalators.
 Conveyor surfaces were added in Halo2, but removed afterwards.
 So in Halo4 onwards we have to use "device machine" setups.

 # Installation
+1. Download the latest release Zip file from the releases tab.
-Download the code as zip, install the add-on from prefrences menu.
+2. Install the add-on from prefrences menu.

 # How to use
 0. Create a scale model of MasterChief or Arbiter for reference.